MapRock/TimeMolecules/tutorials/time_molecules_skills/how_to_add_a_markov_model.md

   JSON key/value filters at the event level, likewise persisted into `ModelProperties`.

 * `@InsertSequences BIT = NULL`
   When true, the procedure also stores path/sequence detail in `ModelSequences`.
 The metadata says this defaults to `1`.
+This is important because storing all the possible sequence segments results in quite a data explosion in comparison to just the Markov Models.

 ### What gets stored